Palau del Parlament de Catalunya

-The Palau del Parlament de Catalunya (English: Palace of the Parliament of Catalonia; Palacio del Parlamento de Cataluña) is the assembly hall of the Parliament of Catalonia, located in Barcelona.
-It was built between 1717 and 1727 as the arsenal of the Ciutadella, to designs of Jorge Próspero de Verboom.
+The Palau del Parlament de Catalunya (English: Palace of the Parliament of Catalonia; Palacio del Parlamento de Cataluña) is the seat of the Parliament of Catalonia, located in Barcelona.
+It was built between 1717 and 1727 as the arsenal of the Ciutadella, to the designs of Jorge Próspero de Verboom.

 After the Ciutadella was demolished in the mid-19th century, the building was used for various purposes, including a barracks, a royal palace and an art museum.
 The palace was the meeting place of the Parliament of Catalonia from 1932 to 1939, when it was dissolved during the Spanish Civil War.
 With the re-establishment of Parliament in 1980, the palace was renovated and it once again became the seat of Parliament.

-In 2012, on the occasion of the National Day of Catalonia the sign of the Generalitat de Catalunya was placed on the main façade over the coat of arms of the arms of Philip V installed in 1889.
+In 2012, on the occasion of the National Day of Catalonia the arms of the Generalitat de Catalunya was placed on the main façade over the coat of arms of the arms of Philip V installed in 1889.